brian-beeler/privoxy-pilot-macos/README.md

 Privoxy is a wonderful project to which I'm in debt to its contributers.
 My project simply makes managing Privoxy's settings on macOS a bit easier.
 Features include:

-- detailed status panel with details of status and past events
+- status panel with copius status details and past events
 - detailed logging of events
 - ability to easily switch between different groups of filters from a single command line
 - built to work with Privoxy installations done with brew
-- Incorperating block lists from the Block List Project.
+- incorperates block lists from the Block List Project.

 When stable I plan on using what has been done here and building the privoxy-pilot-ChromeOS project.